ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 ### Dealing with time

-When propagating the identity of the user, you don’t want it to last for a infinite of time. <br />
+When propagating the identity of the user, you don’t want it to last for a infinite amount of time. <br />
 That's why JWTs have an expiration time.
 This triggers a refresh token of the identity that results in a new JWT.
 JWTs have three fields that relate to time and expiry, all of which are optional.